Camden Central Airport: Operations

 In 1938 W. Wallace Kellett and his well-known test pilot Johnny Miller suggested to Eddie Rickenbacker of Eastern Air Lines that he establish an autogyro mail-carrying service between the rooftop of the Philadelphia 30th Street Post Office and Camden Central Airport.
 The Post Office building, completed in 1935, had been designed with rotorcraft landings in mind.
 It had a flat asphalt roof with underfloor heating, take-off ramps at the sides, radio and weather reporting equipment, and fuelling and maintenance facilities.
 It was only marred by “penthouse structures” at each end which could cause problematic turbulence.
 After test flights, some performed by test pilot Lou Leavitt in the prototype Kellett KD-1, operations officially started on 6 July 1939 with a KD-1B, modified with a mail compartment in front of the enclosed single cockpit.
 There were five return flights per day, six days a week.
 The service was terminated by the Post Office a year later when the contract, referred to as AM2001, expired.
 There had been 2,634 flights, most of them flown by Miller, and 85% of all scheduled flights had been completed, well exceeding expectations.
 There had been just one incident when the autogiro, piloted by assistant pilot John Lukens, rolled over on the Post Office roof in a strong gust of wind, but Miller soon repaired the damage to the autogiro himself and flew it off.
 It had been the world's first scheduled rotorcraft mail service.
 There is color film of the autogiro operation.

 By 1940 four major airlines were operating services: American Airlines, Eastern Air Lines, TWA, and United Air Lines.
 However, the runways were too short for modern airliners and there was no room for expansion, so they all moved to the new Philadelphia Municipal Airport as soon as its new terminal opened the same year.

 During World War II the airport was taken over by the United States Navy and operated as a Naval outlying landing field (OLF) for Mustin Field.
 Training took place using Stearman N2S-3 aircraft.

 Demise

 After the war, civil operations resumed, but, with the major airlines gone, at a much reduced level.
-A notable occupant for a while was Helicopter Air Transport, which set up here in 1946, using Sikorsky S-51 and Bell 47B helicopters in an attempt to establish itself as the world’s first commercial helicopter operator.
+A notable occupant for a while was Helicopter Air Transport, which set up here in 1946, using Sikorsky S-51 and Bell 47B helicopters in an attempt to establish itself as the world's first commercial helicopter operator.
 Excessive costs caused the company to wind up in late 1947.

-The airport continued to run down, and it officially closed on 1 February 1957.
-Nothing remains of the airfield except for the neighboring highway’s “circle” (roundabout) – the first one in the US, commonly known as Airport Circle ever since the airport opened.
+The airport continued to run down, and was officially closed in April 1957, with a shopping center to be constructed on the site.

+Nothing remains of the airfield except for the neighboring highway's "circle" (roundabout) – the first one in the United States, commonly known as Airport Circle ever since the airport opened.
 The circle is at the north-west corner of the airport site.
 There are also two roads, named Central Highway and Airport Highway in reference to the old airport, running through what is now an industrial park.